emprax/Xtender/README.md

 ![Xtender-V2](docs/Xtender-V2.png)

 The dictionary (as map-like structure implemented with a hash-map) is a well-known collective data-structure that can save a value on a location that is linked to a key.
 The key can be of any data-type and the dictionary calculates a hash-value for that key, which indicates its index in memory.
 The search functionality of the dictionary is known to be of complexity O(1).
 Implementing a dictionary as a registry for storing the different segments greatly increases search-efficiency by reducing the complexity introduced by the chain-based version.
+This version operates more constantly in speed and efficiency.